Skip to main content

 • The Coursework component that is developed throughout the first half of the year.
 The investigation topic is to identify and explore with technical skills during Terms 1 and 2.
 Students must explore the topic and produce a final work.
 Five pages of A2 should be submitted for assessment

-Methods of assessment: Coursework comprises 50% of the total marks.
-The examination is worth 50% of the total marks, and conducted over 16 weeks.
+Methods of assessment: 50% coursework and an examination worth 50%.
 Students are required to produce a portfolio of digital content.
 The final piece of work to be produced for this portfolio will be created in the three-hour examination time at the end of the senior academic year.

 Special equipment and costs: Students are required to purchase an Art pack and a workbook.
 Access to a camera and digital storage device is recommended.